-Reading Specialist Endorsement with ESL

-Endorsement Special Education - Master of Education and/or Endorsement
+Reading Specialist Endorsement with ESL Endorsement Special Education - Master of Education and/or

+Endorsement
-TESOL (Teaching English to Speakers of Other Languages)

-- Master of Education and/or ESL Endorsement
+TESOL (Teaching English to Speakers of Other Languages) - Master of Education and/or ESL Endorsement

 The Master of Education Degree program is designed to provide advanced education for elementary and secondary school administrators, early childhood educators, English as second language educators, literacy educators, curriculum and instruction educators, and special education educators.
-All programs are approved by the Nebraska State Department of Education and accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools (www.ncahigherlearningcommission.org; 312-263-0456) and the National Council for the Accreditation of Teacher Education.
+All programs are approved by the Nebraska State Department of Education and accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools

+(www.ncahigherlearningcommission.org; 312-263-0456) and the Council for Accreditation of Educator Preparation (CAEP).